hengenlab/sahara_work/README.md

-    'nfactor_tm_tail': .9,  # upper bound to start exclude for time 'cell_type': ['FS', 'RSU'], # list of cell types to include 'quals':[1,2,3], # list of qualities to include 'plot': True, # boolean for criticality, if True it will output plots 'base_saveloc': f'/media/HlabShare/clayton_sahara_work/criticality/', # where to save files. sub directories will be made in this directory
+    'nfactor_tm_tail': .9,  # upper bound to start exclude for time 'cell_type': ['FS', 'RSU'], # list of cell types to include 'quals':[1,2,3], # list of qualities to include 'plot': True, # boolean for Criticality, if True it will output plots 'base_saveloc': f'/media/HlabShare/clayton_sahara_work/criticality/', # where to save files. sub directories will be made in this directory
     'verbose':False, # if True criticality will print many statements while running, good for debugging 'timeout':5000, # in seconds, how long criticality should spend running before moving on to the next block and assuming it won't pass a p-val test